rjbernaldo/katalog/data-structures/trees-tries-and-graphs.md

   Two most common ways to search a graph are:

   - Depth-first search (DFS)

+    - DFS starts at the root (or another arbitrarily selected node) and then explores the current branch completely before moving on to the next branch.
+    - Goes deep then wide.
+    - Preferred when we want to visit every node in the graph (simpler).
+    - Pre-order traversal is a form of DFS.

   - Breadth-first search (BFS)

+    - BFS starts at the root and then explores each neighbor before going on to any of their children.
+    - Goes wide then deep.
+    - Preferred if we want to find shortest path between nodes.
+    - BFS is not recursive, it uses a queue.

+  - Bidirectional Search

+    - Bidirectional search is used to find the shortest path between a source and destination node.
+    - Runs two simultaneous breadth-first searches, one from each node.
+When their searches collide, we have found a path.

 ## Exercises
   - [ ] [routeBetweenNodes](https://github.com/rjbernaldo/katalog/blob/master/exercises/trees-tries-and-graphs/ex1.js)